 - KQED The Do List

 “Trusting the Muses: Classical Skills and Indie Thrills Abound on Real Vocal String Quartet’s Four Little Sisters.”
 Read about it now!

 The new CD from Real Vocal String Quartet

 RVSQ’s surprisingly broad repertoire embraces the diverse influences of all four players, from classical, jazz, and rock, to songs and styles from West Africa, Brazil, and rural America.
-Yet while four distinct voices can be heard, in seven years of performing together, the Quartet has achieved a true group sound.
+Four distinct voices can be heard and create a unique group sound.

 Starting from the eclectic, musically sophisticated base of the San Francisco Bay Area, RVSQ has found a national audience since releasing their debut CD in 2010.
 Recent accomplishments include:

 - Awarded Gerbode Special Grant in the Arts for a suite of new works called Culture Kin 2017

 - Finalists in the SAVVY Chamber Music Competition 2017